RanvierMUD/ranviermud/docs/extending/classes.md

   const SkillType = require(srcPath + 'SkillType');

   // It's handy to define the different "tuning knobs" of skills right near the top all in one place so you can easily
-  // change them if you need to
-  const damagePercent = 250;
+  // change them if you need to. const damagePercent = 250;
   const energyCost = 20;

   return {
-    // friendly name of the skill shown to the player on the skill list
+    // Friendly name of the skill, shown to the player on the skill list command.
     name: 'Lunge',
-    // the type defines which of the ability managers you can find it.
+    // The type defines which of the ability managers you can find it in.
-    // either in state.SkillManager, or state.SpellManager respectively
+    // Either in state.SkillManager or state.SpellManager, respectively.
     type: SkillType.SKILL,

-    // if requiresTarget true the skill usage will fail if the player doesn't target it
+    // If requiresTarget is true, the skill usage will fail if the player doesn't specify a target,
-    // unless you also add the `targetSelf: true` option in which case if the player
+    // unless you also add the `targetSelf: true` option, in which case if the player
-    // doesn't specify a target it will target themselves
+    // doesn't specify a target it will target themselves (for example, a healing spell).
     requiresTarget: true,

-    // if initiatesCombat is true using the skill against a target will make the player
+    // If initiatesCombat is true, using the skill against a target will make the player
-    // enter combat against them
+    // enter combat against them.
     initiatesCombat: true,

-    // the resource config defines the cost of the skill on use and is optional
+    // The resource config defines the resource cost of the skill on use and is optional.
     resource: {
       // attribute to deduct the cost from
       attribute: 'energy',